primislas/eu4-svg-map/docs/pages/border-parsing.md

 ## Borders

-Border rendering styles differ depending on the relations between each two bordering provinces: is it a country border, an area border, a simple border, a shoreline, etc. What this means in practice is that its not enough for the border tracer to identify the general shape (province) border polyline.
-The latter needs to be split into border segments, where each segment is a border between two provinces.
+Border rendering styles differ depending on the relation between each two bordering provinces: is it a country border, an area border, a simple border, a shoreline, etc. What this means in practice is that its not enough for the border tracer to identify the general shape (province) border polyline.
+The latter needs to be split into border segments, where each segment is a border between two and only two provinces.

 Oikoumene [tracer](province-tracing.md) achieves this by marking border neigbors as it walks a shape's border.
 If you walk a shape clockwise, your right neighbor